 Agave Colorata begins as a rough in texture, blue-grey leafed plant.
 After slow-growing for 10-15 years, mature plants bloom during the springtime.
 Atop a flower stalk, the beautiful red buds open to yellow and orange blooms.

-In cooler climates, the flowering can take up to 25 years.
+In cooler climates, flowering can take up to 25 years.

 Light and Temperature

 These plants are more tolerant of droughts if planted outdoors.
-Agave Colorata has been shown to be very tolerant of frost.
+Agave Colorata is very tolerant of frost.

 Watering and Feeding